-- 3.30 The Commission will generally interpret a substantial lessening of competition by reference to the creation or enhancement of market power.
-A merger creates or enhances market power if it is likely to encourage one or more firms to raise price, reduce output, limit innovation, or otherwise harm consumers as a result of diminished competitive constraints or incentives. - 3.31 In assessing a merger, the Commission will consider whether a merger creates or enhances market power.
-If there is a reasonable likelihood that prices in the relevant market will be maintained at a significantly greater level than would be the case in the absence of the merger, or where competitive outcomes would be otherwise distorted such as reduction in consumer choice, product quality or innovation in a relevant market, the Commission will consider that the merger substantially lessens competition in contravention of the Merger Rule. - Exercise of market power: unilateral and coordinated effects - 3.32 A horizontal merger may lessen competition in two ways, in terms of creating unilateral effects and coordinated effects.
-A single merger may raise both types of effects. - 3.33 Unilateral effects may arise in a merger when one firm merges with a competitor that previously provided a competitive constraint, allowing the merged firm profitably to raise prices or to reduce output or otherwise exercise market power it has gained, even given the expected responses of other market participants to the resulting change in market conditions. - 3.34 Coordinated effects take place where the merger increases, enables or encourages postmerger coordinated interaction among the firms in the market.
+- 3.29 The Commission will generally interpret a substantial lessening of competition by reference to the creation or enhancement of market power.
+A merger creates or enhances market power if it is likely to encourage one or more firms to raise price, reduce output, limit innovation, or otherwise harm consumers as a result of diminished competitive constraints or incentives. - 3.30 In assessing a merger, the Commission will consider whether a merger creates or enhances market power.
+If there is a reasonable likelihood that prices in the relevant market will be maintained at a significantly greater level than would be the case in the absence of the merger, or where competitive outcomes would be otherwise distorted such as reduction in consumer choice, product quality or innovation in a relevant market, the Commission will consider that the merger substantially lessens competition in contravention of the Merger Rule.

+Exercise of market power: unilateral vs coordinated effects

+- 3.31 A horizontal merger may lessen competition in two ways, in terms of creating unilateral effects and coordinated effects.
+A single merger may raise both types of effects. - 3.32 Unilateral effects may arise in a merger when one firm merges with a competitor that previously provided a competitive constraint, allowing the merged firm profitably to raise prices or to reduce output or otherwise exercise market power it has gained, even given the expected response of other market participants to the resulting change in market conditions. - 3.33 Coordinated effects take place where the merger increases, enables or encourages post-merger coordinated interaction among the firms in the market.
 Coordinated interaction involves conduct by multiple firms that is profitable for each of them only as a result of the accommodating reactions of others.
 These reactions can blunt a firm's incentive to offer customers better deals by undercutting the extent to which such a move would win business away from rivals.
 They also can enhance a firm's incentive to raise prices, by assuaging the fear that such a move would lose customers to rivals.
-Coordinated interaction can involve the explicit negotiation of a common understanding of how firms will compete or refrain from competing such conduct typically would also contravene the First Conduct Rule.
-Coordinated interaction alternatively can involve parallel accommodating conduct not pursuant to any prior understanding, which can still have the effect of dampening competition.
+Coordinated interaction can involve the explicit negotiation of a common understanding of how firms will compete or refrain from competing such conduct typically would also violate the First Conduct Rule.
+Coordinated interaction alternatively can involve parallel accommodating conduct not pursuant to any prior understanding, but which is still a mechanism by which the merger can dampen competition.
 Conditions conducive to coordination typically include concentrated markets, product homogeneity and transparent pricing.